Table of contents

 We look forward to seeing you with your registration confirmation on July 30, between 10am and 6pm, at the Espace Culturel near the Théâtre Antique (signposted parking available near the Chapelle Saint Quenin).

-Once your registration has been validated, we’ll give you your badge and, if necessary, your festival folder (badge, booklet of common songs from the 25th Choralies, program…) at one of these counters, depending on the length of your registration:
+Once your registration has been validated, we’ll give you your badge and festival folder (badge, booklet of common songs from the 25th Choralies, program…) at one of these counters, depending on the length of your registration:

-• Groups and collectives” desk: each group leader (designated when registering) will go to reception to finalize each member’s registration and collect their kit.
+- “Groupes et collectifs” desk: each group leader (person designated upon registration) will go to reception to finalize each member’s registration and collect all kit.
 He/she will have checked that each member’s file is complete.

 IMPORTANT: for minors whose parents are not present at the Choralies and who are under the responsibility of grandparents, uncles, aunts, friends… a handwritten parental authorization must be provided.
 If it has not been attached to the registration form, a paper version must be produced on site.